 When it comes to CBD oil for our furry friends, there are primarily two of the aforementioned types available: full spectrum and isolate.

-However, choosing a full-spectrum CBD oil adds extra pizazz and hoopla to your dog's health regime with the aforementioned entourage effect.
+Choosing a full spectrum CBD oil can support your dog's natural health regime, especially considering the aforementioned entourage effect.

 CBD Promotes Relaxation

-CBD oil is making waves in both the human and canine health worlds when it comes to reducing anxiety.
+CBD oil is making waves in both the human and canine health worlds when it comes to maintaining calmness.
 In fact, this favorable feature is what CBD oil is currently best known for.

-While all dogs are different, fear of thunderstorms and/or separation anxiety are fairly common issues amongst our canine companions.
+While all dogs are different, fear of thunderstorms and/or nervousness when pet owners leave for work are fairly common issues amongst our canine companions.

-Added cherry on top, CBD oil causes virtually zero side effects in dogs.
-At most, some dogs may experience a bit of lethargy when first introduced to CBD oil.
-This can be alleviated simply by reducing your dogs CBD dosage.
+As an added cherry on top, CBD oil causes virtually no side effects in dogs.
+At most, some dogs may experience a bit of lethargy when first introduced to CBD oil, but this can be alleviated simply by reducing your dog's CBD dosage.